Paulemann/mpp-fb-toolbox/README.md

 Prerequisites:
 ==============
-- You should be able to access to Cisco web site and your CCO account is authorized to download software (required to update firmware on the phone).
+- You should be able to access Cisco's web site and your CCO account must be authorized to download software (required to update firmware on the phone).
 - A local TFTP service for provisioning of firmware and language files is available.
 - The 8800 series phone has been set up as a new telephony device on the FRITZ!Box: FRITZ!Box  -> Telefonie -> Telefoniegeräte -> Neues Gerät einrichten)